MicrosoftDocs/sql-docs/docs/ssma/sybase/installing-ssma-for-sybase-client-sybasetosql.md

 ---
-title: "Installing SSMA for SAP ASE Client (SybaseToSQL) | Microsoft Docs"
+title: "Installing SSMA for SAP ASE client (SybaseToSQL) | Microsoft Docs"
 description: Learn about installation prerequisites for SQL Server Migration Assistant (SSMA) for SAP Adaptive Server Enterprise (ASE) and how to install. ms.custom: "" ms.date: "07/14/2020"